 Surgery is only required in rare cases of erysipelas that have progressed rapidly and caused healthy tissue to die.
 A surgical operation may be needed to cut away the dead tissue.

 For most people, antibiotics will successfully treat erysipelas within a week.
 However, it can take longer than a week for the skin to return to normal, and peeling may occur in the affected areas.
 People who have continued episodes of erysipelas may need long-term preventive antibiotic treatment.

 Without treatment, you may be at risk for various complications, including:

 - an abscess

 - blood clots

-- blood poisoning, where infection spreads throughout your blood stream
+- blood poisoning, which occurs when the infection spreads throughout your bloodstream

 - infected heart valves

 It’s also possible for the infection to spread to your brain if you have erysipelas near your eyes.

 Although erysipelas can’t always be prevented, you can take the following steps to lower your risk: